ipython/ipython/doc/source/ipython.rst

 ===============

-Warning: IPython relies on the existence of a global variable called __IP which controls the shell itself.
-If you redefine __IP to anything, bizarre behavior will quickly occur.
+Warning: IPython relies on the existence of a global variable called _ip which controls the shell itself.
+If you redefine _ip to anything, bizarre behavior will quickly occur.

 Other than the above warning, IPython is meant to work as a drop-in